Program Code: 10-699-1

 - Conduct research, interpret and report findings in specific subject matter areas.

-- Use a variety of technologies to produce safe, error-free, technical documents, digital communications, presentations and communication products.
+- Use a variety of technologies to produce safety-compliant, error-free, technical documents, digital communications, presentations and communication products.

 - Manage completed documents and communication products.